briatte/qogdata/README.md

 [bug]: https://github.com/briatte/qogdata/issues/1

 When provided with a data frame carrying the `xtdata` attribute, the function currently uses the maximum time period as `t`, as with 'most recent year' with `country`-level data.
 See the [wiki][wiki] for planned improvements.

+`xtplot` is a stub for a similar function that will plot time series out of data frames carrying an `xtdata` attribute.

 ## `xtmissing`